Rail Deck Park: Over Rail Corridor Area (ORCA) project

 In May 2017, a new development submission was made to the City of Toronto by a consortium identified as P.I.T.S.
 Developments Inc. The plan amendment called for the north end of the rail corridor to be redeveloped with eight high-rise towers, while just over half of the lot—some 12.8 acres—would be devoted to a new public park on the south half of the site.
 PITS claimed to have development rights purchased from Toronto Terminal Railway, over a significant area of the rail corridor.
-The City of Toronto chose to oppose the project and rejected ORCA's proposed rezoning in 2018..
+The City of Toronto chose to oppose the project and rejected ORCA's proposed rezoning in 2018.
 ORCA appealed the rezoning ruling to the Ontario Local Planning Appeal Tribunal (LPAT).
 In July 2019, ORCA lost its appeal of the City of Toronto's rezoning of the air rights over the railway tracks for parklands.
-ORCA will be compensated by the City of Toronto through negotiations or the City will expropriate.
+ORCA will be compensated by the City of Toronto through negotiations or the city will expropriate.

-In 2020, the developers submitted a revised project plan, designed by Moshe Safdie with upgraded amenities, addressing some of the City's objections to the previous plan.
-This was again opposed by the City, which wanted to start expropriation instead.
-In response, the developers offered to sell the air rights for CA$340 million, lease them for CA$25 million, or allow expropriation at a price set by City real estate agency CreateTO.
+In 2020, the developers submitted a revised project plan, designed by Moshe Safdie with upgraded amenities, addressing some of the city's objections to the previous plan.
+This was again opposed by the city, which wanted to start expropriation instead.
+In response, the developers offered to sell the air rights for CA$340 million, lease them for CA$25 million per year for 49 years with the option to purchase the rights at the end of the lease for CA$1, or allow expropriation at a price set by City real estate agency CreateTO.
 The new proposal moved to the LPAT for a ruling.
-In 2021, LPAT reversed its earlier ruling, stating that the City was wrong to reject the development.
+In 2021, LPAT reversed its earlier ruling, stating that the city was wrong to reject the development.
 In its ruling, LPAT noted the lack of progress in the Rail Deck Park plan, negotiations to purchase the developer's air rights or initiate expropriation proceedings.
 The developer subsequently dropped the Safdie proposed development plan reverting to its previous plan which offered fewer amenities to the city.
 Safdie himself warned the city of this new tactic, stating that development projects in Toronto were being approved, then subsequently revised to provide a lower-quality, lower-cost development in place of an approved project.